kacrosby/HW2-510/README.md

 # HW2

 * Due Thursday, March 3rd before Midnight.
-* Fork HW2 (this is different!) -- this will be your submission repo
+* [ ] Create a private repo HW2-510, with TAs, and instructor as collobrators.
+(Failure to do this by the due date is -10% on your HW grade)
+* [ ] Copy the contents of this repo to your homework repo.

 ## WeatherBot Workshop (30%)

 The HW2 repo contains a modified version of the WeatherBot workshop.
-Following the [WeatherBot workshop instructions](https://github.ncsu.edu/CSC-510/WeatherBot), modify the code in your fork of HW2.
+Following the [WeatherBot workshop instructions](https://github.ncsu.edu/CSC-510/WeatherBot), modify the code in your HW2 repo.
 Complete the workshop activities, with this modification:
 * Add wind information.
 Modify the default bot message from something like "overcast clouds and feels like 68.56" to "overcast clouds and feels like 68.56, with winds of [WINDSPEED] from a heading of [DIRECTION IN DEGREES]."
 Where [WINDSPEED] etc. are from the values returned from the openweathermap api.

 Take a __screenshot__ of your personal channel on https://chat.robotcodelab.com showing your bot responding with weather and wind information.